aferragu/aferragu.github.io/_news/gatech23_visit.md

 title: Georgia Tech visit!
 ---

 I was invited to give a talk at the [AI4OPT institute](https://www.ai4opt.org/) in Georgia Tech, Atlanta, about spatial load balancing.
 Details are [here](https://www.ai4opt.org/news-events/ai4opt-seminar-series-andres-ferragut).
+[Video of the talk](https://youtu.be/vC6a_EyItlI)

 <div style="padding:2em">